Best Mattresses Made in the USA (2026)

 We tested the medium model of the Bear Elite Hybrid and rated it 6/10 on our firmness scale, which is a bit softer than a true medium-firm mattress.
 The plush top allows for a bit of sink and contouring, but youโ€™re still supported by the coils.

 It lends itself to a very balanced feel, especially while sleeping on your back, earning it a 4.3/5 for pressure relief.
-Our heavyweight tester agreed, saying, โ€œThe pillow topโ€™s cushioning allows me to sink into this bed a little more, but I still feel very supported.
-I like this feeling a lot.โ€

 Even with the slight sinkage from the pillow top, the Bear Elite proves very responsive, so we rate the response a perfect 5/5.
-Combination sleepers will find this easy to shift around on, no matter if youโ€™re sleeping on your side, stomach, or back. โ€œThe bouncy core of the mattress made it a breeze to launch myself in and out of bed or roll around,โ€ added our tester.
+Combination sleepers will find this easy to shift around on, no matter if youโ€™re sleeping on your side, stomach, or back. โ€œThe bouncy core of the mattress made it a breeze to launch myself in and out of bed or roll around,โ€ added another in-house tester.

 The one category in which the Bear Elite Hybrid scored below-average was cooling.
 After lying on the mattress for a few minutes, our tester measured a 12.6-degree temperature rise with the thermal gun.
 She didnโ€™t notice the temperature change while on the mattress, but she also added that she typically isnโ€™t a hot sleeper.
-Couples who tend to sleep hot may need an option with better cooling features, such as the Nolah Evolution
+Couples who tend to sleep hot may need an option with better cooling features, such as the Nolah Evolution.

 You can read more about this bed in our full Bear Elite Hybrid review.